The Last Tsarina |

 Premise / Elevator Pitch - When a Serbian girl who survived a childhood massacre is revealed to be the rightful Russian Tsarina, she becomes a key player in a covert intelligence operation to bring down the Russian government and oligarchs.

-Potential Readers - The Last Tasrinais targets readers who enjoy complex geopolitical narratives and espionage fiction.
+Potential Readers - The Last Tasrina targets readers who enjoy complex geopolitical narratives and espionage fiction.

-Archetype -The Last Tasrinais is most similar to the Rise and Fall story archetype.
+Archetype -The Last Tasrina is most similar to the Rise and Fall story archetype.

 Genere & Story Type -The Last Tasrina is primarily a Political Thriller with strong elements of espionage fiction.
 The story also contains elements of the following: